A local test for global extrema in the dispersion relation of a periodic graph: Introduction

 We now formally state our results.
 For each $1\leq n \leq N$, we are interested in the extrema of the continuous function

-Assuming the eigenvalue is simple\footnote{If the eigenvalue is multiple, then two or more bands touch or overlap.
-This situation is important in applications; there are fast algorithms to find such points \cite{DiePug_siamjmaa09,DiePapPug_siamjmaa13,BerPar_prep20} which lie outside the scope of this work.} at a point $\alpha^\circ$, $\lambda(\alpha)$ is a real analytic function of $\alpha$ in a neighborhood of $\alpha^\circ$.
+Assuming the eigenvalue is simple\footnote{If the eigenvalue is multiple, then two or more branches touch.
+This situation is important in applications; there are fast algorithms to find such points \cite{DiePug_siamjmaa09,DiePapPug_siamjmaa13,BerPar_siamjmaa21} which lie outside the scope of this work.} at a point $\alpha^\circ$, $\lambda(\alpha)$ is a real analytic function of $\alpha$ in a neighborhood of $\alpha^\circ$, by \cite[Section II.6.4]{K76}.

-The following formulas (see Section~\ref{sec:var flas}) allow us to look for the critical points of $\lambda(\alpha)$ and to test their \emph{local} character:
+To look for the critical points of $\lambda(\alpha)$ and to test their \emph{local} character, one can use the following formulas (see Section~\ref{sec:var flas}) for the first two derivatives of a simple eigenvalue $\lambda(\alpha)$:

 where

 $f^\circ$ is the normalized eigenvector corresponding to the eigenvalue $\lambda(\alpha^\circ)$ of $T(\alpha^\circ)$, $B$ and $\Omega$ are correspondingly the $N\times d$ matrix of first derivatives and $d\times d$ matrix of second derivatives of $T(\alpha)$ at $\alpha=\alpha^\circ$ evaluated on $f^\circ$,